-Interest expense decreased approximately \$1.6 million for the six months ended June 30, 2011 compared to the same period in the prior year mainly because we extended the \$250 Million Term Loan in June 2010, and entered into new interest rate swap agreements with four counterparties to effectively fix the interest rate on the loan at 2.36%, as compared to 4.97% in the prior period.
-However, these decreases were partially offset by interest expense related to recording the 500 W. Monroe Loans in our consolidated financial statements in March 2011 as part of our becoming the primary beneficiary of the VIE containing the 500 W. Monroe Building, a \$140.0 million first mortgage loan secured by the building, and a participation in a mezzanine loan totaling \$45.0 million.
+Interest expense decreased approximately \$1.1 million for the nine months ended September 30, 2011 compared to the same period in the prior year mainly because we extended the \$250 Million Term Loan in June 2010, and entered into new interest rate swap agreements with four counterparties to effectively fix the interest rate on the loan at 2.36%, as compared to the previous rate of 4.97%.
+The weighted average interest rate fell even further in the third quarter 2011 after the \$250 Million Term Loan matured in June and was replaced with borrowings on the \$500 Million Unsecured Loan Facility.
+However, these decreases were partially offset by interest expense related to recording the 500 W. Monroe Loans in our consolidated financial statements in March 2011 as part of our becoming the primary beneficiary of the VIE containing the 500 W. Monroe Building in Chicago, Illinois, a \$140.0 million first mortgage loan secured by the building, and a participation in a mezzanine loan totaling \$45.0 million.

-Interest and other income increased approximately \$1.2 million for the six months ended June 30, 2011 compared to the same period in the prior year.
+Interest and other income increased approximately \$0.2 million for the nine months ended September 30, 2011 compared to the same period in the prior year.
 The variance is due to the recognition of previously deferred property operating income upon consolidation of the 500 W. Monroe Building in the current period of approximately \$2.6 million.
-The increase was partially offset by the fact that we no longer record interest income or mezzanine discount amortization in the current period on our former investments in mezzanine debt, both of which were secured by pledges of equity interests in the ownership of the property, due to our successful bid at a UCC foreclosure sale of the 500 W. Monroe Building.
+The increase was largely offset by the fact that we no longer record interest income or mezzanine discount amortization in the current period on our former investments in mezzanine debt, both of which were secured by pledges of equity interests in the ownership of the property, due to our successful bid at a UCC foreclosure sale of the 500 W. Monroe Building.

-Equity in income of unconsolidated joint ventures decreased approximately \$0.8 million for the six months ended June 30, 2011 compared to the same period in the prior year.
-The decrease was a result of tenants vacating space at the 47300 Kato Road Building in Fremont, California effective in June 2010 and the Two Park Center Building located in Hoffman Estate, Illinois effective in January 2011.
-These decreases were offset slightly by our proportionate share of the gain recognized on the sale of the 360 Interlocken Building in Broomfield, Colorado, which is the last building held by our investment in Fund IX, X, XI and REIT joint venture.
+Equity in income of unconsolidated joint ventures decreased approximately \$1.0 million for the nine months ended September 30, 2011 compared to the same period in the prior year.
+The decrease was a result of tenants vacating space at the 47300 Kato Road Building in Fremont, California effective in June 2010 and the Two Park Center Building located in Hoffman Estates, Illinois effective in January 2011.
+These decreases were offset slightly by our proportionate share of the gain recognized on the sale of both the 360 Interlocken Building in Broomfield, Colorado, and the 47300 Kato Road Building.
 We expect equity in income of unconsolidated joint ventures to fluctuate based on the timing and extent to which dispositions occur as our unconsolidated joint ventures approach their stated dissolution periods.

-The approximate \$1.5 million gain on the consolidation of our VIE recognized during the six months ended June 30, 2011 is the net result of recording the estimated fair value of the net assets associated with taking ownership of the 500 W. Monroe Building through foreclosure.
+The approximate \$1.5 million gain on the consolidation of our VIE recognized during the nine months ended September 30, 2011 is the net result of recording the estimated fair value of the net assets associated with taking ownership of the 500 W. Monroe Building through foreclosure.

-Income from continuing operations per share on a fully diluted basis decreased from \$0.34 for the six months ended June 30, 2010 to \$0.32 for the six months ended June 30, 2011 primarily due to the increase in depreciation and amortization expense associated with properties acquired subsequent to June 30, 2010.
-Further, rental income was negatively impacted by lower rental rates and a reduction in leased space at some of our existing properties.
-These decreases were partially offset by income recognized for lease terminations and restructurings, the recognition of deferred income upon consolidation of the 500 W. Monroe Building, as well as a non-recurring, non-cash gain of approximately \$1.5 million recognized upon such consolidation of the VIE containing the 500 W. Monroe Building.
+Income from continuing operations per share on a fully diluted basis decreased from \$0.51 for the nine months ended September 30, 2010 to \$0.41 for the nine months ended September 30, 2011 primarily due to the increase in property operating costs, depreciation and amortization expense associated with properties acquired subsequent to September 30, 2010.
+Although rental income increased due to properties acquired subsequent to September 30, 2010, such rental income was negatively impacted by lower rental rates and reductions in leased space at some of our existing properties during the same period.
+Other increases that partially offset the decrease in continuing operations per share include an increase in tenant reimbursements and the recognition of a non-recurring, non-cash gain of approximately \$1.5 million upon consolidation of the VIE containing the 500 W. Monroe Building.